neildevas/onboarding-demo/README.md

 I created this demo project to showcase something similar to a project I worked on at [Titan](https://titan.com).
-It is a form component that is powered by an array, which provides definitions for how each step should be rendered on the screen, and an object structured according to the [JSON Schema standard](https://json-schema.org) which defines how the form values should be validated.
-You can easily update the form by adding a new step to the array and/or updating the validation logic in the validation schema, without modifying the existing code.
-This makes it easy to create and serve many different "forms" from an API, which can be beneficial in numerous ways.
+It is a JSON powered form component.
+The form iterates through an array of steps that can be defined in your app or on a server, and it validates form values using a JSON document structured according to the [JSON Schema standard](https://json-schema.org).
+This implementation separates the form's business logic from client-side rendering logic, which allows developers to quickly create new forms or edit existing ones, without needing to modify the front-end code; simply add a new step to your array, or update the validation logic in your JSON document.
+Similarly, new form components can be created, or existing ones edited, without breaking existing functionality.

+Some possible use cases for this might be:
+- Creating multiple different forms for different customer needs, with minimal modifications to client-side code.
+- Seamlessly A/B test form copy, questions, question order, etc.
+- Easily create many different "paths" within a single form by utilizing custom branching logic that is supported by JSON schema - `if`, `then`, `else`, `allOf`, `anyOf`, and more.

 And now, back to your standard CRA programming ↓
 # Getting Started with Create React App